Benzales/email-voice-agent/PRIVACY_POLICY.md

 - **Right to Opt-Out:** Opt-out of the sale of personal information (we do not sell data)
 - **Non-Discrimination:** We will not discriminate against you for exercising these rights

-To exercise these rights, contact us at [CONTACT_EMAIL].
+To exercise these rights, contact us at support@voiceemailagent.com.

 ---